flaneurette/ImageFilter/README.md

 ];

-// create the slider and apply the filters, and presets. filter.createFilters(divId, imageId, filterlist, presets, resultId);
+// Create the filters and apply the sliders, and presets. filter.createFilters(divId, imageId, filterlist, presets, resultId);
   ```